bkjorl/cs195FinalProject/README.md

 ### **Advanced Feature**

 I implemented a login feature to allow users to create an account and save their journal entires without worring about other people seeing them.
+This took me a lot of time and I spent used the youtube tutorials [https://www.youtube.com/watch?v=2-6K-TMA-nw](https://www.youtube.com/watch?v=2-6K-TMA-nw) and [https://www.youtube.com/watch?v=8QgQKRcAUvM](https://www.youtube.com/watch?v=8QgQKRcAUvM) to help me create and understand how to create and store log in information.

 ---